 Composer Rob Simonsen has had a thread in the fabric of some of the most noteworthy and prestigious films of the past decade.
 He spanned an eternity of star-crossed romance with The Age of Adaline (starring Blake Lively and Harrison Ford), also co-writing the film’s end credits song.
 He collaborated with director Bennett Miller to underline the unsettling atmosphere of the Oscar-nominated drama Foxcatcher, scored the Steve Carell-starring dramedy The Way Way Back with sensitivity, sympathized with the coming-of-age The Spectacular Now, delved deep into the controversial 1969 Stonewall riots musically with Roland Emmerich’s political drama Stonewall, sweetened Zach Braff’s coming-of-middle-age film Wish I Was Here, and spiced things up with Bradley Cooper’s Burnt directed by John Wells.
-His work in television includes the CBS comedy Life In Pieces, the Joss Whedon Fox drama Dollhouse, the CBS ratings juggernaut Blue Bloods led by Tom Selleck.
-Rob recently completed the Lionsgate action thriller Nerve starring Emma Roberts and Dave Franco, the comedy The Master Cleanse, and Viral from Blumhouse Productions.
-Upcoming projects include New Line Cinema’s Going in Style, Warner Bros.’ comedy Bastards, and the Fox Searchlight drama, Gifted directed by Marc Webb.
+His work in television includes the CBS comedy Life In Pieces, the Joss Whedon Fox drama Dollhouse, and the CBS ratings juggernaut Blue Bloods led by Tom Selleck.
+Rob recently completed the Fox Searchlight drama Gifted directed by Marc Webb, New Line Cinema’s Going in Style starring Morgan Freeman, and the Warner Bros.’ comedy Father Figures.
+Upcoming projects include the sci-fi thriller Fast Color, Tully starring Charlize Theron, and Twentieth Century Fox’s comedy Love, Simon starring Jennifer Garner and Josh Duhamel.

 Prior to flying solo, under the apprenticeship of composer Mychael Danna, Simonsen contributed additional music to the scores for Ang Lee’s Life of Pi (which won an Oscar for Best Score) and Bennett Miller’s Moneyball (Oscar-nominated for Best Picture)—as well as Catherine Hardwick’s The Nativity Story, Sony Pictures Animation’s Surf’s Up, and Terry Gilliam’s The Imaginarium of Doctor Parnassus.
 With Danna he co-composed the score for Marc Webb’s hugely popular indie romance (500) Days of Summer.